floesche/FlyFlix/README.md

 The most important requirements are [Flask](https://pypi.org/project/Flask/) and [Flask-SocketIO](https://pypi.org/project/Flask-SocketIO/).
 Most of the other packages are dependencies of these two items.
 If you prefer installing python packages in a different way, make sure the two packages mentioned above are installed with all their dependencies.

+### Run FlyFlix

+Once installed, you should be able to run FlyFlix by executing a python script on the terminal: `python flyflix.py`.
+Once the application is up and running, the client can be started by pointing a web browser to an URL with the IP address of the server at port 17000, for example <https://127.0.0.1:17000> or <https://192.168.1.27:17000>.
+If you are unsure what your IP address is, you might be able to see it through the terminal command `ip addr` (Mac and Linux) or `ifconfig` (Windows).

 ## Architecture

 FlyFlix is a web application that runs in most modern web browsers.
 While the server component is written in python-3 and requires a computer to run, the client is implemented in JavaScript inside an HTML website.
 Browsers that access the server receive the client code as part of the website.
 Through a bidirectional communication server and client exchange status information.
 Consequently, several clients can connect to the same server.
 The communication between client and server uses the low-latency library [Socket.IO](https://socket.io/), technology build around the [WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket), for bidirectional communication.